This post may contain affiliate links. Please see my disclosure policy for details.

 But, like with anything in Egypt, if rules can be bent, they will be.

-When you land at the take off point, your guide will tell you that you can’t take photos on the ground before you take off.
-Shortly followed by the fact they can’t stop you taking them up in the air!
+When you land at the take-off point, your guide will tell you that you can’t take photos on the ground before you take off.
+Shortly followed by the fact they can’t stop you from taking them up in the air!

 So, just hide your camera/phone when you’re on the ground, then go wild when you take off.
 I mean, I didn’t see a single tourist without their phone or camera on any balloon.